 - Being without access to justice puts mental and physical health at risk.

 This report, and its recommendations, are particularly relevant to:

 - Charities providing food support spaces, local and regional food network and all those working to tackle poverty and inequality.

 - Health professionals and those working in and around the topic of health inequality

 - Civil servants, members of parliament and those working in and around Government who are concerned about equality, fair employment and public health

-The online report launch will include a presentation from the report authors Professor Lydia Hayes (University of Liverpool Law School) and Dr Naomi Maynard (Feeding Liverpool) and reflections from key stakeholders.
+On Tuesday 23rd January we held an online report launch which includes a presentation from the report authors Professor Lydia Hayes (University of Liverpool Law School) and Dr Naomi Maynard (Feeding Liverpool), and reflections from key national stakeholders.

 Professor Lydia Hayes, University of Liverpool

 Professor Matthew Ashton, Director of Public Health, Liverpool City Council